genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/03_server.md

 - generate our server configuration
 - have our server running
 - have our local FoundationDB running
-- populate our DB with some basic user credentials, which will be utilised later.
+- populate our DB with some basic user credentials, which will be utilised later
+- add initial user credentials to the database's USER table

 ## Server set-up